janspoerer/janspoerer.github.io/_posts/2022-11-24-nlpjourney-13-of-75 copy.markdown

 ## What Were the Biggest Obstacles?

 Well, the internet connection in Egypt was much worse than expected.
 I was planning to do research in Egypt.
-Now at least I had an even more relaxing eight days of vacation (due to the bad internet connection)!
+At least, I had an even more relaxing eight days of vacation (due to the bad internet connection)!

 ## Which Goals Did I Meet?

 <ol>
   <li>Expand the experiments to additional models.
-We now have about 10 models.
+We now have about ten models.
   </li>
   <li>Created a precise submission timeline and publication plan.
 (Spontaneously added goal; this was not in update #12/75.)
   </li>